Rugby, Warwickshire: 17th century

+Influence of Rugby School

 Rugby School was founded in 1567 with money left in the will of Lawrence Sheriff, a locally born man, who had moved to London and made his fortune as the grocer to Queen Elizabeth I. Sheriff had intended Rugby School to be a free grammar school for local boys, but by the 18th century it had acquired a national reputation and gradually became a mostly fee-paying private school, with most of its pupils coming from outside Rugby.
 The Lawrence Sheriff School was eventually founded in 1878 to continue Sheriff's original intentions.